-Allen et al. modelled the bacteria either on hexagonal lattices (like in Catan) or on circular, connected sites.
-They found that several factors determined whether cooperation evolve: the costs and benefits of the public good, the degree to which the good is private (the cooperator keeps some of its own good produced), the degree of connectedness of the graph, the decay rate of the public good, and the diffusion rate of the good.
-They showed, mathematically, that lower diffusion rates, lower connectivity of the graph, and slower decay of the public good favoured cooperation (Benjamin Allen, Gore, et al., 2013).
-In some ways, this result might seem intuitive - the less you have to share your public good, and the longer the benefits of making it can return to you, the more likely you are to expend the effort to produce it (e.g. to cooperate).
-On other hand, being able to demonstrate these results mathematically, using simple graphs, is an exciting theoretical achievement, and allows us to make future predictions which can be tested experimentally.
+Allen et al. modeled the bacteria either on hexagonal lattices (like in Catan) or on circular, connected sites.
+They found that several factors determined whether cooperation evolves: the costs and benefits of the public good, the degree to which the good is private (the cooperator keeps some of its own good produced), the degree of connectedness of the graph, the decay rate of the public good, and the diffusion rate of the good.
+They showed, mathematically, that lower diffusion rates, lower connectivity of the graph, and slower decay of the public good favored cooperation (Allen et al., 2013).

+In some ways, this result might seem intuitive-the less you have to share your public good, and the longer the benefits of making it can return to you, the more likely you are to expend the effort to produce it (e.g., to cooperate).
+On the other hand, being able to demonstrate these results mathematically, using simple graphs, is an exciting theoretical achievement, and allows us to make future predictions that can be tested experimentally.

-After studying specific biological problems like public goods on graphs, Nowak and colleagues moved on to more general issues, trying extract very general, universal principles of evolution from the graphs they stated.
+After studying specific biological problems like public goods on graphs, Nowak and colleagues moved on to more general issues, trying to extract very general, universal principles of evolution from the graphs they started with.

 This work is highlighted by two key results from their team in 2013 and 2014.
-In 2013, Allen et al. showed, using the mathematical graphs approach, that just two features of a biological system can be used to understand and predict its evolutionary behavior (Benjamin Allen, Nowak, & Dieckmann, 2013).
+In 2013, Allen et al. showed, using the mathematical graphs approach, that just two features of a biological system can be used to understand and predict its evolutionary behavior (Allen, Nowak, & Dieckmann, 2013).

-The first is what they call a "structure coefficient" essentially captures the way in which the sites on the graph are connected, and how individuals change sites, within and between generations.
-The second is what they call "effective population size", which is a measure of how quickly a beneficial mutation will spread and become fixed in a population.
+The first is a "structure coefficient," which essentially captures the way in which the sites on the graph are connected, and how individuals change sites, within and between generations.
+The second is "effective population size," which is a measure of how quickly a beneficial mutation will spread and become fixed in a population.

-Allen et al. find that these two numbers are, in many biologically relevant scenarios, sufficient to make evolutionary predictions about how and when traits will spread, independent of what kinds of traits we are studying (Benjamin Allen, Nowak, & Dieckmann, 2013)!
+Allen et al. (2013) find that these two numbers are sufficient, in many biologically relevant scenarios, to make evolutionary predictions about how and when traits will spread, independent of what kinds of traits we are studying!
 This is a remarkably general result.

 Next, in 2014, Adlam and Nowak extended the reach with which graphs could be used to explain the natural world.
-One limitation of using graphs as models, is by forcing organisms to live on sites and only move along certain paths and interact along rigid connections, they vastly oversimplify nature.
-Of course, any model simplifies nature - that's the point of a model!
+One limitation of using graphs as models is, by forcing organisms to live on sites and only move along certain paths and interact along rigid connections, they vastly oversimplify nature.
+Of course, any model simplifies nature-that's the point of a model!
 But one hopes that they don't lose too much relevant information about how the world works in the process.
 In the case of graphs, the concern is that by making the structure of a population rigid, important information about evolution might be lost.

 However, Adlam and Nowak showed, mathematically, that the predictions from rigid graphs aren't so different from predictions using a fully well-mixed population (Adlam & Nowak, 2014)!
-The key result was that, as graphs get bigger, they effectively become the same as well mixed populations.
+The key result was that, as graphs get bigger, they effectively mimic the behavior of well-mixed populations.
 This provides us with some confidence that we can use these oversimplified population structures, and therefore make our calculations simpler, without getting our picture of the world too wrong.